MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-storage.md

 require('dotenv').config({ path: ENV_FILE });
 ```

-Next, you will need to make changes use Blob storage instead of the Bot Frameworks internal storage.
+Next, you'll need to make changes use Blob storage instead of the Bot Frameworks internal storage.

 Next, add a reference to `botbuilder-azure`.
 This will give you access to the Blob Storage API: